privacy-scaling-explorations/nova-by-hand/part_2.md

 # Nova Folding Introduction Part 2

-In part(2), I describe, step by step, how to construct the Nova Folding Scheme.
+In part 2, I describe, step by step, how to construct the Nova Folding Scheme.

 # 1 Nova Folding
 As briefly mentioned in the previous part, Nova folding scheme is designed to fold two NP instances (especially R1CS instances) into one.